Use SLEAP on the SWC HPC cluster#

 More on ‘Top-Down’ vs ‘Bottom-Up’ models

-Although the ‘Top-Down’ configuration was designed with multiple animals in mind, it can also be used for single-animal videos.
-It makes sense to use it for videos where the animal occupies a relatively small portion of the frame - see Troubleshooting Workflows for more info.
+Although the ‘Top-Down’ configuration was designed with multiple animals in mind, it can also be used for single-animal videos, where the animal occupies a relatively small portion of the frame - see Model Configuration for more info.

 Next you need to create a SLURM batch script, which will schedule the training job on the HPC cluster.
-Create a new file called train_slurm.sh (you can do this in the terminal with nano/vim or in a text editor of your choice on your local PC/laptop).
-Here we create the script in the same folder as the training job, but you can save it anywhere you want, or even keep track of it with git.
+Create a new file called train-slurm.sh inside the training job folder (the same folder that holds the config files), because the training commands below use paths relative to that folder.
+You can create it in the terminal with nano/vim, or write it in a text editor on your local machine and copy it in.

 An example is provided below, followed by explanations.